UMM-CSci-3601/intro-to-git/README.md

 > GitHub is in fact working to change the default naming for new projects,
 > and provide tools to help automate changing the name of the default branch.
 > (See [their renaming repo](https://github.com/github/renaming) for the
 > current state of this work.
-New, blank repos will, for example, now
+New, blank repositories will, for example, now
 > have `main` as their default branch name.)
 >
 > I'm working to make this change on all my course repositories, but may not